 The key services provided by the department include emergency medical, fire suppression, fire prevention, public education, and the special operations of technical rescue and hazardous materials.

 The fire station is centrally located at 6154 Mayfield Road.
 Fire Department quarters are part of the overall municipal complex located at the same address.
 It is a 2 story building constructed in 2002 with 8 fire bays, complete living quarters for firefighters, administrative offices and a large training classroom.

-The full-time staff is comprised of a Chief, an Assistant Chief, a Fire Prevention Bureau, Administrative Secretary, and 3 shifts of 10 members each.
+The full-time staff is comprised of a Chief, an Assistant Chief, a Fire Prevention Bureau, Administrative Secretary, and 3 shifts of 11 members each.
 Each shift has 1 Captain and at least 1 Lieutenant.
 Nine firefighters round out the manpower strength.
 Dispatch services are handled through the city's communication's center in the Police Department.
-The Department operates 3 rescue squads, or ambulances, 2 pumper fire trucks, 1 aerial ladder truck, 6 utility vehicles, and the Hillcrest Mobile Air and Rescue Truck.
+The Department operates 3 rescue squads, or ambulances, 2 pumper fire trucks, 1 aerial ladder truck, 6 utility vehicles, and the Hillcrest Technical Rescue Truck.

-In 2014 the Department responded to over 3,600 calls for service in a city where the population is almost 20,000 permanent residents and up to 50,000 people who travel through or work in Mayfield Heights.
+In 2017 the Department responded to almost 3,700 calls for service in a city where the population is almost 20,000 permanent residents and up to 50,000 people who travel through or work in Mayfield Heights.
 Almost 80% of all calls are medical-related.
 These, like all reported calls for emergency service, require a safe and rapid response by Fire Department personnel.